-- Last week, the World Bank approved the establishment of a new Financial Intermediary Fund (FIF) to finance investments to strengthen pandemic prevention, preparedness and response at national, regional, and global levels with a focus on lowand middle-income countries.
-The goal is to launch the FIF in the fall.

-- Sweden has now contributed 124% of its ACT-A "fair share" (US \$300 million).

-- The vaccination pillar of ACT-A now has an additional \$1.8 billion in contributions, bringing the pillar from 39.5% funded to 69.1% funded.

-- Since the last data update, there has been an increase in the number of COVID-19 boosters administered per 100 people across all income groups except for low income.
+- China, Italy, the United Arab Emirates, Japan, and South Korea all made new pledges to the World Bank's Financial Intermediary Fund (FIF) for pandemic prevention and preparedness. - Africa CDC has signed a memorandum of understanding with Pfizer to make Paxlovid available to African countries. - Since the last data update, there has been an increase in the number of COVID-19 boosters administered per 100 people across all income groups globally. - Some encouraging improvements in vaccination coverage: - Ethiopia reports a daily vaccination rate of 0.53% of the population, up from 0.0% in the last update (28-day average). - Tanzania reports a daily vaccination rate of 0.21% of the population, up from 0.02% in the last update (28-day average).
 COVID Global Accountability Platform's (COVID GAP's) Accountability Reports highlight and analyze recent developments, track progress toward national, regional, and global targets, and identify high-priority recommendations for a more effective, efficient, and equitable pandemic response and preparedness.
 Drawing on data across many sources, our team tracks important measures of progress on commitments and remaining gaps, helping to hold leaders and organizations to account on these actions.

-Holding Leaders to Account

-In the accountability reports, we present real-time analysis and track updates in the dynamic landscape of the global response to COVID-19 across five areas:

-- 1. Funding the Global Response

-- 2. Vaccines and Vaccinations

-- 3. Test and treat

-- 4. Oxygen

-- 5. Pandemic preparedness and health system resilience

-Tracking the COVID-19 Pandemic

-Trends and changes in the pandemic overall are effectively tracked through several regularly updated dashboards.
-We recommend:

-Johns Hopkins COVID-19 Dashboard

-Our World in Data
+Holding Leaders to Account In the accountability reports, we present real-time analysis and track updates in the dynamic landscape of the global response to COVID-19 across five areas: - 1.
+Funding the Global Response - 2.
+Vaccines and Vaccinations - 3.
+Test and treat - 4.
+Oxygen - 5.
+Pandemic preparedness and health system resilience Tracking the COVID-19 Pandemic Trends and changes in the pandemic overall are effectively tracked through several regularly updated dashboards.
+We recommend: Johns Hopkins COVID-19 Dashboard Our World in Data Pandem-ic WHO COVID-19 Dashboard Interactive versions of the charts and graphs below are available at https://covid19gap.org/view-the-data.

-Pandem-ic

-WHO COVID-19 Dashboard

-Interactive versions of the charts and graphs below are available at https://covid19gap.org/view-the-data.
 The data visualizations will be updated every two weeks and new metrics will be added over time, as data allow.
 We welcome feedback and direct engagement to identify and incorporate additional data sources and/or relevant metrics to track.

 1. Funding the Global Response The ACT-Accelerator, the major global multi-lateral initiative coordinating pandemic response, has requested \$16.8 billion in grant funding to support activities from October 2021 to September 2022.
-Over halfway through its budget year, ACT-A has raised \$5.63 billion, a fraction of the funding needed to implement its strategy.
-At 69.1% funded, the vaccines pillar fares best (\$4.13 billion), while \$68 million has been allocated to the diagnostics pillar, just 1.4% of the target funding.
-The persistent lack of funding may be indicative of waning support among wealthier countries for the "no one is safe until everyone is safe" approach.
+Ten months into its budget year, ACT-A has raised \$5.63 billion, a third of the funding needed to implement its strategy.
+At 69.1% funded, the vaccines pillar fares best (\$4.13 billion), while the diagnostics pillar has been allocated \$68 million, just 1.4% of the target funding (Figure 1).
+The lack of funding may be indicative of waning support among wealthier countries for the "no one is safe until everyone is safe" approach.
 Figure 1.
 Donor country funding committed versus requested for ACT-A (2021-2022)